alemar11/mangapy/README.md

 mangapy title bleach -c 1 -o ~/Downloads
 ```

-Downloads Bleach chatpers from 0 to 10 (included) as images inside the *Downloads* folder using MangaPark as source.
+Downloads Bleach chatpers from 0 to 10 (included) as images inside the *Downloads* folder using Fanfox as source.

 ```
-mangapy title bleach -c 0-10 -o ~/Downloads -s mangapark
+mangapy title bleach -c 0-10 -o ~/Downloads -s fanfox
 ```

 You may need a proxy to download certain manga, to do so use the option *-p or --proxy*: